AI Travel Bot Picks WORST Backpacker Hostel

 Alun:

 [2:45] I stopped traveling for a year during the pandemic.
 You did what?
-I stopped traveling because of
+I stopped traveling because of a medically enforced situation.
+And then by the time I got back, people were claiming some extraordinary numbers.

 Adam: